dqops/dqo/docs/reference/yaml/profiling/column-profiling-checks.md

 ___

-## ColumnIntegrityProfilingChecksSpec
+## ColumnBoolProfilingChecksSpec
-Container of built-in preconfigured data quality checks on a column level that are checking for integrity.
+Container of built-in preconfigured data quality checks on a column level that are checking for booleans.